Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Design of experiments

+To test the proposed optimization approach, we benchmark its performance against five state-of-the-art constrained EMOAs: C-NSGA-II \citep{brownlee2015constrained}, C-MOEA/D \citep{jain2013evolutionary}, C-TAEA \citep{li2018two}, C-MOPSO \citep{gao2012constrained}, an adaptation of C-NSGA-II \citep{qin2019bayesian} to use the OK metamodel prediction to generate new populations (OK-C-NSGA-II), and a modification to the surrogate-assisted evolutionary algorithm K-RVEA \citep{chugh2016surrogate}, which we refer to as C-K-RVEA.
+The latter uses GP surrogates to approximate the objective functions, and it was modified to handle infeasible configurations with a penalization factor given by PoF (see Equation \ref{eq:abp_moo}).
+To evaluate the impact of SK, we also implemented our proposed approaches using OK models; these are denoted with an `OK' in the algorithm name.
+Furthermore, \cite{zhan2020expected} present a different formulation for constrained EI by using the definition of PoF presented in \cite{sobester2008engineering}.
+However, we observed in our experiments that the formulation we propose in Equation \ref{eq:cmei} got, on average, superior results compared to the results obtained with the formulation suggested in \cite{zhan2020expected}.
+Appendix \ref{ap:cei} details these results.

+The optimization of the acquisition function in Bayesian optimization tends to be non-trivial, as the function is often non-linear, non-convex, and multimodal \citep{NIPSaf}.
+Here we use a \emph{Particle Swarm Optimization} (PSO) algorithm to find the infill point that maximizes the proposed acquisition functions (i.e., the fitness function of this inner optimization).
+Our choice is motivated by the good performance and low computational time observed in other studies with high-dimensional search space \citep{Yarat2021}.
+With PSO, the position of the particle represents the values of each variable to optimize.

-To test the proposed optimization approach outside the lab environment, and benchmark its performance against four popular constrained EAs (NSGA-II, C-MOEA/D, C-TAEA, C-MOPSO), a Matlab process simulator was provided by the Joining \& Materials Lab\footnote{\url{https://www.flandersmake.be}}.
-This simulator predicts a lap shear strength of the sample (MPa), failure mode (adhesive, substrate or cohesive failure), sample production (in euros) and visual quality outcome (OK or not OK) based on the process parameters discussed above, in a matter of seconds.
-It is \emph{not} meant to be a perfect digital twin of the true process (such cheap digital twin does not exist), but rather a tool for the \emph{relative} comparison of the performance of the five algorithms, under different conditions, at almost zero cost.
-Table \ref{tab:process_variables} shows the range of each process parameter considered in the optimization problem.
+Since the physical experiments are very expensive, a Matlab process simulator was provided by the Joining \& Materials Lab\footnote{\url{https://www.flandersmake.be}}.
+This simulator predicts the lap shear strength of the sample (MPa), failure mode (adhesive, substrate, or cohesive failure), sample production cost (in euros), and visual quality outcome (\texttt{YES} in a matter of seconds.
+It is critical to note that this simulator is \emph{not} meant to be a digital twin of the true process, but rather a tool for the \emph{relative} comparison of the performance of the algorithms under different conditions, at almost zero cost.
+Table \ref{tab:process_variables} shows the range of each process parameter considered in the optimization problem, and Table \ref{tab:experiments} summarizes the parameters of the optimization algorithms.